Rebecca Cordell, Ph.D.

 Country: United States

-I am a Postdoctoral Research Associate in the School of Politics and Global Studies, Arizona State University.
+I am an Assistant Professor in the School of Economic, Political and Policy Sciences, University of Texas at Dallas.
 I received my Ph.D in Political Science from the Department of Government, University of Essex in 2017.
-I am also a Research Fellow at the Michael Nicholson Centre for Conflict and Cooperation, University of Essex.
-My single-authored research has been published in International Interactions and International Area Studies Review.My research interests include international security cooperation, state repression, political violence and human rights.
+My research is published or is forthcoming in the Journal of Conflict Resolution, Journal of Peace Research, International Interactions, Journal of Human Rights and International Area Studies Review.My research interests include state repression, political violence, human rights and measurement.
 I work on the Sub-national Analysis of Repression Project (SNARP) with Thorin M. Wright, Reed M. Wood, Christopher J. Fariss and K. Chad Clay - funded by the National Science Foundation.
-I use statistical and computational methods with an expertise in machine learning, text analysis and spatial econometrics.
-I received the Steven C. Poe Best Graduate Student Paper Award in 2018 for my paper entitled 'Security-Civil Liberties Trade-offs: International Cooperation in Extraordinary Rendition'.I also work with Florian G. Kern and Kristian Skrede Gleditsch on the Traditional Actors and Federal State Authorities in Interaction: Explaining Patterns of Security and Conflict Across American Indian Reservations Project - funded by the Gerda Henkel Foundation.
+I use statistical and computational methods with a focus on machine learning, text analysis and spatial econometrics.
+I received the ISA Human Rights Section's Steven C. Poe Best Graduate Student Paper Award in 2018 for my article "Security-Civil Liberties Trade-offs: International Cooperation in Extraordinary Rendition".

 Conflict Processes & War